Sloplerol/Promise/README.md

-# Improvement
+# 💪Improvement
   * It seems like a upgrade on ES6 grammar
   * Promise could back from the rejected or resolved result to user, let us relized more clearly requests's success,besides take actions with it
   * An asynchronous operation encapsulated by a Promise was more efficiency

-# What can this article bring you?
+# 🤒What can this article bring you?
   * A simple encapsulation of a promise
   * High-level writing of promises
   * The usage of handle encapsulation async